[ONLINE] 40th VI-HPS Tuning Workshop @ LRZ

 Goals

-This online workshop organised by LRZ and VI-HPS as a PRACE training event will:
+This workshop organised by VI-HPS and LRZ as a PRACE training event will:

-offer hands-on experience and expert coaching assistance using the tools with your own application.
+offer hands-on experience and expert assistance using the tools

 Programme Overview

-Presentations and hands-on sessions are planned on the following topics (tbc):
+Presentations and hands-on sessions are planned on the following topics:

 Setting up, welcome and introduction